roytang/blog/content/posts/2009/02/stylesheet-switcher-using-django.md

   </table>
 </div>

 To load the stylesheet, I set up a [context processor][1] to pass both the current theme and the list of themes to the context.
-I wanted to do this using template tags, but I couldn&'t figure out how to extract a cookie from within a template tag.
+I wanted to do this using template tags, but I couldn't figure out how to extract a cookie from within a template tag.

 <div class="hl_wrap">
   <table class="sourcetable">